KansasCityWomeninTechnology/cocktails-worksheets/docs/css/01-setup/README.md

 >
 >   ![](./images/building_codespace.png ":class=image-border")
 >
 > Once it finishes loading, click the "X" in the "Build with Agent" panel on the right.
+(On Mac, you may need to click the "Toggle secondary sidebar" icon or use the Option-Command-B keyboard combo.)
 >
 >   ![](./images/close_agent.png ":class=image-border")